shafert/github-topic-explorer/README.md

 * Code Structuring:
     * May want to give topic as an object to TopicDetails
+    * Instead of passing down functions to child components, can have children update a global state with their own function, which would be referenced by the parents *

 * Refactoring:
     * Return the data in a cleaner format so you're not parsing response.data.data.topic